COVID-19 Policies & Procedures

 one in the proper Ziploc.
 If they forget a mask, we have disposable ones they

-Absences: If your student is going to be absent for any reason, please call the Absence Reporting Message Line by 10:00 am on the day of the absence and leave a message with your student’s name and the reason for their absence (including symptoms).
+Absences: If your student is going to be absent for any reason, please call the school office at 253-630-6072 and leave a message with your student’s name and the reason for their absence (including symptoms).
 Please do this each day that they are absent.

-If you, another parent or caregiver, or your student has a suspected or confirmed case of COVID-19, please leave a message on the Emergency COVID Line (please ONLY use this line for COVID reporting).
-Emergency COVID Line Only: 206-799-5045
+If you, another parent or caregiver, or your student has a suspected or confirmed case of COVID-19, please call as soon as possible and leave a message at the school office 253-630-6072.

 Arrival: Classes will be starting at staggered times to help maintain social distancing guidelines.

 •AM Kindergarten class will be held from 8:30am to 11:30am

 •PM kindergarten class will be held from 12:30pm to 3:30pm